ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 classpath for the latter file (META-INF/services/javax.annotation.processing.Processor).
 The contents of this file enumerate available annotation processors (in other words this file is a provider-configuration file).

-As of 20 of May 2012, I am having trouble to compile the code via command line using Maven, unlike when I am using IntelliJ which succesfully compiles the code.

-The error is:
+If you try to compile the code using Maven, most probably you are going to get the following error:

 	Bad service configuration file, or exception thrown while constructing Processor object: javax.annotation.processing.Processor: Provider wtf.per.project.annotation.processing.WTFProcessor
 	not found

-I strongly suspect it is a classpath issue and Maven needs to be told where to find annotation processor WTFProcessor class.
-I need to look into that when I have some free time.
-Having said that, I dont experience compilation errors when using an IDE.

-**UPDATE**
+**RESOLUTION**
 Apperantly Maven has a bug.
 The following resource talks about workaround to the problem when Maven cannot find annotation
 processor: http://cdivilly.wordpress.com/2010/03/16/maven-and-jsr-269-annotation-processors/

 The workaround is to modify the maven build lifecycle to compile the project in two passes.
 The first pass compiles just the annotation processors (with annotation processing disabled), the second compiles the rest of the project (with annotation processing enabled).
 The first pass makes the compiled annotation processors available for the second pass.
+Check my POM file.

 How to add support into your application
 ----------------------------------------